Quick Setup of Redis Enterprise VPC (RV)

 - Throughput – The estimated total throughput you expect from your database.
 You can specify 10,000 ops/sec to start with a small deployment.

-Optionally, you can specify replication and a data persistence policy for your database, then enter the quantity of databases to create multiple databases on your RCP subscription with the provided settings.
+Optionally, you can specify replication and a data persistence policy for your database, then enter the quantity of databases to create multiple databases on your RV subscription with the provided settings.

 Once selections are made, save the settings entered row by clicking on the Add button.
 You can add more rows by clicking on the plus button.

 Once done with all databases, click on Continue.

-Behind the scenes, RCP is performing a few operations based on your inputs:
+Behind the scenes, RV is performing a few operations based on your inputs:

 - Calculating the necessary resources

 - Crafting a plan for an optimized cloud infrastructure based on those calculations

 Once planning is complete, please review the presented subscription and database information.
 Either select Free Trial or provide a payment method by selecting an existing one or click on the + button to add a new one.

 Select the Continue button to create the subscription and deploy the database(s).
 The subscription will display a “Pending” status and may take ten to fifteen minutes to construct the infrastructure using the generated optimization plan.
 You will receive an email once your databases are ready to use.